We’re sure you’re familiar with chipmunks, but how familiar are you with chipmunk poop? Let’s investigate!

 #2

-As always, prevention is better than cure.
-Instead of waiting for the chipmunks to crowd and invade your property, one should take steps to prevent their initial infestation.
+As always, to prevent is better than to cure.
+Take steps to prevent their initial infestation.
 There are many ways to do this.

 #3

-Trim the plants and bushes in such a way that it doesn’t give adequate shelter to the chipmunks.
+Trim the bushes and plants in such a way that it doesn’t give the chipmunks adequate shelter.

 #4

-Place L-shaped footers along the foundation of your house, retaining walls, or sidewalk when constructing the house.
-Though this may seem very complex, it can prove to be an effective preventive technique against chipmunks digging under your house.
+Place L-shaped footers along retaining walls, the house foundation, or sidewalk.
+This can prove to be an effective preventive technique against chipmunks digging under your home.

 #5

-Remove wood or rock piles placed against walls or foundations as they may give the chipmunks shelter to burrow hidden away from sight.
+Remove rocks or wood or piles placed against walls or foundations as they may give the chipmunks shelter to burrow hidden away from sight.

 #6

 The use of repellents is highly effective and practical, as chipmunks have a disliking towards strong smells.
-Such tricks like keeping naphthalene balls in the garden, near walls, and near the foundation can prove to be a good preventive agent.
-Other than these, the market-grade repellents that are available are extremely effective against chipmunks as well.
+Such tricks like spreading naphthalene balls out in the garden or by walls and the foundation can prove to be a good preventive agent.
+Otherwise, the market-grade repellents are also extremely effective in deterring chipmunks.

 #7

-If one chooses not to opt for commercial repellents, one can always make homemade repellents.
-They can be made out of Lysol, Epsom salt and water.
+You can always make homemade repellents.
+These can be made out of Epsom salts, Lysol, and water.

 #8

-In some situations, regardless of how many times you get rid of the chipmunks, they can be stubborn and keep coming back.
-In such cases, trapping them and releasing them in a different place can prove the best thing to do.
+Often, chipmunks can be stubborn and keep returning.
+In those instances, trapping them and releasing them in a different place can prove to be the best option.

 #9

 At all times, choose the options that are kind and caring, without ever considering any form of killing trap.
-Also, it is important to be aware of the local laws about the trapping and releasing of chipmunks.
+Also, it is important to be aware of the local laws about the trap and release of chipmunks.

 #10

-When using a small-sized trap and setting a bait using nuts or small fruits, it is advisable to keep the trap in parts of active chipmunk movement.
+A small-sized trap with nuts or small fruits as bait can be placed in areas with much active chipmunk movement.
 Once trapped, free them someplace far away from your property.
-Make sure that you don’t injure or harm the chipmunk in any way.
+Make sure the chipmunk is not injured or harmed in any way.

 #11

-Also, the most important factor to consider at all times is that whatever method you use to get rid of chipmunks, be mindful of the fact that they may have babies in the nest or burrows.
-If you are doubtful of the babies being there, you should wait until they are old enough before taking them away.
+The most important factor to consider at all times is that whatever method you use to deter chipmunks, be mindful that they may have babies in the burrow or nest.
+If you are unsure of the babies’ presence, you should wait until they have grown up to take them away.

 Wrapping Up